Skip to main content

 See our bootnodes page for a full list of available bootnodes.

 The Linea network only produces blocks if there is currently at least 1 pending transaction.
-If you see no incoming blocks to your node, that does not mean that the node is not syncing.
+If you see no incoming blocks to your node, that doesn't mean that the node is not syncing.

 If you don't see any incoming blocks, check and make sure that you have at least one peer from the bootnodes; otherwise, you might not be connected to the Linea network.